sergeynordicresults/sergeynordicresults.github.io/ukraine-on-fire.md

 So, answer on question *"who have given the policemen an order to attack people?
 Russia or America?
 Who have rocked the boat?"* I will answer *"I dont know, probably putin to take Krimea, but revolution have happened, and this is great, I want to live in free european country"*

 P.S.
-Poroshenko is an agent of moskow too, check [Bigus info](https://www.youtube.com/watch?v=VZJG_RKktBQ) , he was sending ukranian money to russian soldiers in DNR
+Poroshenko is an agent of moskow too, check [Bigus info](https://www.youtube.com/watch?v=VZJG_RKktBQ) , he was sending ukranian money to russian soldiers in DNR (donetsk people's republic)